OpenIndiana/oi-docs/docs/contrib/topics.md

 * How to disable drivers at boot time
 * Network install drivers: `pkgrecv -s http://pkg.openindiana.org/hipster-2015 -d bash.p5a -a bash && sudo pkg install -nv  -g bash.p5a bash`
 * Local install drivers: `pkg install -g name.p5a fmri`

-Write some comparison tables

-* Provide some contrast/comparisons between OI and other illumos distros.
-* Provide some contrast/comparisons between OI and other BSD distros (PCBSD in relation to freebsd, etc.)
-* Provide some contrast/comparisons between OI and Linux, etc. (Linux kernel and GNU userland, illumos kernel and GNU userland, etc.)
-    * For an example, see: [this page](https://web.archive.org/web/20090904201802/http://wikis.sun.com/display/SolarisDeveloper/Migrating+from+Linux+to+Solaris+or+OpenSolaris)
-* Command comparison tables – e.g. if such and such command does something on Linux, Windows, BSD, etc., use such and such command to do same thing on OI.
-    * For some inspiration, see the tables found on the SmartOS Wiki.
-    * Oracle might have some inspiration as well - (just don't copy it verbatim)

 ## Handbook - Common Tasks